redis-field-engineering/redis-enterprise-grafana-dashboards/dashboards/cloud/README-CLOUD.md

 ## Extended dashboard configuration

-If you want to to use the [extendeda dashboard JSON files](extended/), you'll need to make some additional configuration changes.
+If you want to to use the [extended dashboard JSON files](extended/), you'll need to make some additional configuration changes.

-For the [extended database status dashboard](extended/redis-cloud-database-dashboard.json), you'll need to configure the Infinity data source plugin to connect to the Redis Cloud API.
+For the [extended database status dashboard](extended/redis-cloud-database-extended-dashboard.json), you'll need to configure the Infinity data source plugin to connect to the Redis Cloud API.
 After uploading the JSON, you can follow these steps:

 1. Open the Database Status dashboard settings and select 'Variables' from the left-hand menu.
 2. Add a variable 'subscription'.
 3. Set its data source to 'Infinity'.
 4. Set Type=JSON, Parser=Backend, Source=URL, Method=GET, Format=Table, URL=https://api.redislabs.com/v1/subscriptions
-5. CLick on 'Headers, Request parameters' and add the following headers;
+5. CLick on 'Headers, Request parameters' and add/set the following headers;
    - accept = application/json
    - x-secret-key = <REDIS-CLOUD-API-ACCOUNT-KEY>
    - x-api-secret-key = <REDIS-CLOUD-API-SECRET-KEY>